How is the backup encrypted? Where is the password/key file and how is it generated?

 On Linux operating systems, the default installation path of CubeBackup is “/opt/cubebackup/”

-- The AES key is generated when CubeBackup is installed on your computer.
+- The RSA key file is generated when CubeBackup is installed on your computer.

-- The AES encryption key is very important for data backup and restoration and should be kept safe and secret.
+- The key file is very important for data backup and restoration and should be kept safe and secret.

 - On Linux, it is only accessible to the CubeBackup service.